The Most Dangerous Game: Plot

+Rainsford hides in a tree from Zaroff.

 During his head start, Rainsford lays an intricate trail in the forest and then climbs a tree.
-Zaroff finds him easily, but decides to toy with him, standing under the tree and smoking a cigarette before abruptly departing.
-After the failed attempt at eluding Zaroff, Rainsford builds a deadfall trap consisting of a dead tree balanced against a living one.
-The trap injures Zaroff's shoulder, forcing him to return home for treatment, but he calls out his respect for Rainsford's ingenuity as he leaves.
+Zaroff finds him easily but decides to toy with him, standing under the tree and smoking a cigarette before abruptly departing.
+Afterward, Rainsford builds a deadfall trap consisting of a dead tree balanced against a living one.
+The trap injures Zaroff's shoulder, forcing him to return home, but he expresses his respect for Rainsford's ingenuity as he leaves.
 Rainsford next digs a trapping pit and plants sharpened stakes at its bottom; one of Zaroff's dogs falls in and is killed.
-The next morning, he sacrifices his knife to build a trap that kills Ivan when he stumbles into it, then dives off a cliff and into the sea to escape Zaroff and his approaching dogs.
+The next morning, Rainsford sacrifices his knife to build a trap that kills Ivan when he stumbles into it but then dives off a cliff into the sea to escape Zaroff and his approaching dogs.
 Disappointed at Rainsford's apparent suicide, Zaroff returns home and settles in for the night.
-His relaxation is disturbed by two thoughts: the difficulty of replacing Ivan and the fact that Rainsford has escaped him.
+His relaxation is disturbed only by two thoughts: the difficulty of replacing Ivan and the fact Rainsford escaped him.

-Zaroff locks himself in his bedroom and turns on the lights, only to find Rainsford waiting for him, having swum around the island to evade the dogs and sneak into the chateau.
-Zaroff offers congratulations for defeating him, but Rainsford prepares to fight him, saying that the hunt is not yet over.
-A delighted Zaroff responds that the loser will be fed to his dogs, while the winner will sleep in his bed.
-Sometime later, Rainsford appreciates the comfort of the bed, implying that he won the duel.
+Zaroff retires to his bedroom and turns on the lights, only to find Rainsford waiting for him, having swum around the island to evade the dogs and sneak into the château.
+Zaroff congratulates Rainsford for defeating him, but Rainsford prepares to fight, saying the hunt is not yet over.
+Delighted, Zaroff responds that the loser will be fed to his dogs, while the winner will sleep in his bed.
+Some time later, Rainsford appreciates the comfort of the bed.

-Real-life parallels

-There is a possible reference to "The Most Dangerous Game" in letters that the Zodiac Killer wrote to newspapers in the San Francisco Bay Area in his three-part cipher: "Man is the most dangerous animal of all to kill", though he may have come up with the idea independently.
-The 1932 film version of The Most Dangerous Game is mentioned a number of times in the 2007 film Zodiac, a fictionalized depiction of the Zodiac Killer.

-The story first appeared in the January 19, 1924 issue of Collier's.

-Illustration by Wilmot Emerton Heitland in the January 19, 1924 issue of Collier's.